BLOG

 The robots.txt file tells search engine bots which parts of the site they are allowed or disallowed to crawl.

-• Allow critical assets like CSS and JavaScript to be crawled.
+• Allow CSS and JavaScript files to be crawled.

-• Test for any errors in the robots.txt file, using the Google Search Console.
+• Test for errors using Google Search Console.

 5. Improve Website Loading Speed

 Page speed is a confirmed Google ranking factor and a key UX element.
-Slow sites lead to high bounce rates.
+Slow websites lead to high bounce rates.

-• Compress your images with the WebP format or any tool such as TinyPNG.
+• Compress images using WebP or tools like TinyPNG.

 6. Ensure Mobile Friendliness